 Being a small town, Gomer does not have a public transit system used by locals to get to and from work.

-The education level of Gomer citizens is a little higher than the average for US cities and towns: 21.26% of adults in Gomer have at least a bachelor's degree.
+The citizens of Gomer are slightly better educated than the national average of 21.84% for all cities and towns, with 21.26% of adults in Gomer having a bachelor's degree or advanced degree.

 The per capita income in Gomer in 2022 was $51,417, which is wealthy relative to Ohio and the nation.
 This equates to an annual income of $205,668 for a family of four.
 However, Gomer contains both very wealthy and poor people as well.